lauramejiacelis/register-form-challenge/README.md

 # register-form-challenge

-This is a complete register form made with formik and yup validation
+This is a complete register form made with formik and yup validation, has three steps implemented with material UI

 ## Technologies